How can I receive more information about services?

 For general information about employment, please visit the Job Opportunities section under Careers on the main menu bar.

-How do I volunteer my time for HMEA?
+How do I volunteer my time with HMEA?

 HMEA has many areas for volunteer opportunities, including providing companionship to a disabled individual, assisting on special projects in an office setting, or helping to spruce up homes and yards.
 The activity will be designed for your interest and the hours for your convenience.
 Please visit the Volunteer Opportunities page on our website or call (508) 298-1100 for further information.